 What were the trends in the 1800s?

 Women in the 1800s: short hair; white hats; lace, feathers, and trim; jewelry and clothing with Egyptian and Eastern influences; shawls; hooded overcoats; hair with masses of curls, occasionally tied back into a bun.
-Men: shirts made of linen.
+Men: shirts made of women’s historical luxury clothing.

 What was women's fashion like in the 1800s?

 The 1800s saw the rise of the empire waist, which was 2 to 3 inches above the natural waist and just below the breast, and a low, squared-off neckline in women's design.
-The front skirt hung to the floor in straight folds.
+The front skirt hung to the floor in traditional damask patterns in fashion.

 What was worn under dresses in the 1800s?